Accessibility Tools

 Shennong Stream.

 As we travelled upstream, we were shown 'hanging coffins' precariously wedged high up the cliffs.
-It is said that they were put there to prevent grave robbers & that the higher up the cliff face they were, the more influential the person was to the village.
+It is said that they were put there to prevent grave robbers and that the higher up the cliff face they were, the more influential the person was to the village.

-We descended the stairs back down to the motor launch we arrived on & were soon underway back to the cruise ship for an early lunch.
+We descended the stairs back down to the motor launch we arrived on and were soon underway back to the cruise ship for an early lunch.
 Some people are going on an optional trip this afternoon, but I will have acupuncture treatment for my tinnitus.

 Photos from the Shenong Stream.